-I still doing the same things I started last month.
-I plan to continue IV infusions for my immune system, stay adjusted chiropractically, self love and self care.
+I still do the same things I started last month.
+I plan to continue IV infusions for my immune system, stay adjusted (chiropractic) self-love, and self-care.
 At the end of all this, I am much less afraid of death and more excited about life.

 The Cure is in the Prevention.
 The Prevention is the Cure…..something to live by.